Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 - Interdisciplinary collaboration improves early diagnosis and reduces misinterpretation of behavioral or psychiatric symptoms.

-- The network supports research initiatives, particularly for small or emerging centers.
+- The network supports research initiatives, particularly by involving small or emerging centers.

 - Knowledge sharing ultimately benefits both patients and families by promoting accurate diagnosis and informed care strategies.